steverusso/bigtech.fail/website/content/profiles/dave-cullen/index.md

 Dave Cullen runs a channel called _Computing Forever_ that contains various types of content including technology, gaming, and polical commentary.
 Dave does a great job calling out censorship.

-In May of 2019, YouTube [removed an interview](/events/youtube-removes-computing-forever-interview-with-prof-dolores-cahill/) that Dave had with Prof. Dolores Cahill since it contained views and information on COVID-19 that were contrary to the World Health Orgnaization's position.